 Our cannabis addiction treatment programme is personally tailored to each patient based on their history of drug use and their individual treatment goals.
 Our treatment programme incorporates group therapy and personal therapy, alongside bereavement and family therapy if appropriate.

-We also offer a range of complementary therapies, that provide emotional and spiritual healing.
+We also offer a range of complementary therapies, and activities, which provide emotional and spiritual healing.
 These include:

 We continue to support patients after they have completed their treatment with us by providing: